Gaianysus/gaianysus.github.io/_posts/2017-03-01-spectrums.md

 ![](/img/yellowbud-900.jpg)

 This is your conventional spectrum.
-Much of the light is reflected off the plant and not even used for photosynthesis.
-This leads to wasted electrical power and poor plant growth.
+This is a much broader spectrum and gives the plant all frequencies at once

 {% raw  %}
 {% endraw  %}